PoisotLab/BiodiversityObservationNetworks.jl/docs/src/tutorials/gettingstarted.md

 bonplot(candidate_bon, fra)
 ```

 Wow.
-We do making groundbreaking work here.
+We're doing groundbreaking work here.

 Next up, let's choose a set of spatially balanced coordinates from this set of candidates.
 We'll do this using a different sampling algorithm, called the Pivotal method [TODO cite], [`Pivotal`](@ref).
 Is this because [`BalancedAcceptance`] doesn't work on point-like geometries?
 Yes

 ```@example 1
 num_points_to_pick = 100